enso-managers/home/tools/index.md

 </ul>
 <p>Use the tool <a href="https://specif.de/apps/edit.html" target="_blank">SpecIF Model-Integrator und Editor</a>.
 For instructions, please refer to the <a href="https://specif.de/Manuals/01_Quick-Start-Guide_EN.html" target="_blank">Quick Start Guide</a>.</p>
 <p>A <a href="https://specif.de/apps-alpha/edit.html" target="_blank">newer version</a> is currently under test and not yet released.
-New features include the import of UML Class Diagrams as well as SysML Block Definition Diagrams and Internal Block Diagrams plus an export using RDF triples to populate a knowledge graph.</p>
+New features include the import of UML Class Diagrams as well as SysML Block Definition Diagrams and Internal Block Diagrams plus the export using RDF triples to populate a knowledge graph.</p>